Hello, My name is Cyrus Schenck and I run a ski company. People say I have the best job in the world — but let me set the record straight.

-It’s been 8 years, 6 months and 21 days since I started RENOUN.
-It’s been one of the hardest things I have ever done — taking more time, and more money than I ever though necessary to get where we are today.
-It’s not always been fun, and often times has made me feel stupid and crazy for even attempting to start a company in a shrinking, over-saturated market.
-Well, maybe because it is a stupid idea to start a business in a market like this.
+It’s been 11 years since I started Renoun and it’s been one of the hardest things I have ever done — It’s not always been fun, and often times has made me feel stupid and crazy for even attempting to start a company in a shrinking, over-saturated market.
+Well, maybe because it is a stupid idea to start a business in a shrinking over-saturated market...

 Yet, here I am.

-I funded RENOUN by washing windows — for 7 years.
-Yep, I was was washing windows all summer years after we won our first international ISPO Gold award.
+I funded Renoun by washing windows — for 13 years.
+Yep, I was washing windows all summer years after we won our first international ISPO Gold award.
 Years after we sold our 100th ski.
 Years after our first Patents.
-RENOUN wasn’t funded by some big investor group or wealthy parents - it was funded by a squeegee and a heavy dosage of podcasts.
+Renoun wasn’t funded by some big investor group or wealthy parents — it was funded by a squeegee and a heavy dosage of podcasts.
 Thank you Radio NYC.

-Today, RENOUN is one of the fasted growing ski companies in the world — being featured from everything like The New York Times to the in-flight airline magazine Hemisphere’ to winning the biggest awards in the industry — twice.
+Today, Renoun is one of the fastest growing ski companies in the world and has been featured in everything from The New York Times to the in-flight airline magazine Hemisphere’ to winning the biggest awards in the industry — twice.

-You can trace the roots back to a Materials Science class at Clarkson University with a professor, Ajit, who admitted to ‘hating teaching undergrads’ (I didn’t blame him, we where all a bunch of knuckleheads back then).
-Yet he proceeded to teach us the physics behind the building blocks of our world as we know it.
+You can trace the roots back to a Materials Science class at Clarkson University with a professor, Ajit Achuthan, who admitted to ‘hating teaching undergrads’ (I didn’t blame him, we where all a bunch of knuckleheads back then) but to his credit, he proceeded to give the most interesting lectures of my life and taught us the physics behind the building blocks of our world.

-Ultimately, Ajit showed us a fancy material called a ‘non-newtonian polymer’ which had some really bazaar characteristics — it was a goopy substance that, when hit, would feel super hard.
+Eventually, Ajit showed us a fancy material called a ‘non-newtonian polymer’ which had some really bizarre characteristics — it was a goopy substance that, when hit, would feel super hard.
 As a skier, it was the lightbulb moment.
 Why not put this magic polymer inside a ski?

 I researched what other ski companies had used this material before.
 Which as a millennial, means I Googled it.
 Nothing.
-I could’t believe this simple concept hadn’t been done before.
+I could’t believe a concept this simple hadn’t been done before.
 It’s one one of those things that once you think about it just makes sense.

 At this time, I had just completed an internship with General Electric, and had firmly decided I never, ever, wanted to be a ‘normal’ engineer and sit in a cubicle.
 So when I found this polymer, I didn’t need a second nudge.